fjwright/Run-REDUCE-0/UserGuide.md

 ### Configure REDUCE...

-This item brings up a dialogue box that allows you to configure the versions of REDUCE available and how they are run.
+This brings up a dialogue box that allows you to configure the versions of REDUCE available and how they are run.
 Defaults are preset that should work for Microsoft Windows and Ubuntu Linux.
 Run-REDUCE currently assumes that if it is not running on Windows then the Ubuntu default configuration is appropriate, so that is what you will see by default on (say) Apple MacOS.
-There is a button to reset the REDUCE configuration to the application defaults.
+There is a button to reset the whole REDUCE configuration to the application defaults.

 Changes to the dialogue fields are only saved if you click on the `Save` button, in which case the new configuration is used within